 "That makes you pretty important," said the smiling lynx.

-"Agreed," said the canine.
+"Agreed," added the canine.
 "How soon do you think you can start making inquiries?"

 Taro shrugged.
 "I made some local calls while I was out shopping," she replied, "so I should hear something before the day is out."

 "See?"
 Jiro said to the others.
-"I told you she was important to us!"
+"I told you she was important!"

 "Welcome to the crew," the Border collie said, shaking the vixen's linked arm as if it were a handshake.
 "I'm Sam Chase and this is Ivy Sparks."